ymzayek/yeastcells-detection-maskrcnn/README.md

-# Yeast Cell Segmentation and Tracking Pipeline
+# Deep learning pipeline for yeast cell segmentation and tracking

-Automatic segmentation and tracking of budding yeast cells in time-series brightfield microscopy images using a mask R-CNN
+ In this pipeline we created synthetic brightfield images of yeast cells and trained a mask R-CNN model on them.
+Then we used the trained network on real time-series brightfield microscopy data to automaticly segment and track budding yeast cells.

 # Participants